cyberbotics/webots-doc/guide/web-streaming.md

 as shown in the [figure below](web-streaming.md#screenshot-of-webots-streaming-server).

-The mechanism is similar to the [web animation export](web-animation.md) except that the `X3D` file and the animation are sent on the fly to the browser clients.
+The mechanism is similar to the [web animation export](web-animation.md) except that the `X3D` file and the animation are sent on the fly to the Web browser clients.

 %figure "Screenshot of Webots streaming server"